Special Observance Programs

 Special Emphasis Programs help to enhance employment efforts for those who are disadvantaged (minorities, women, and people with disabilities).
 It provides cultural awareness in our place of employment, in our schools, and in our communities.
-Observances create an opportunity to bring people together with the intent to educate, and remember history, celebrate contributions, and work towards a future that is inclusive of all people.
+Observances create an opportunity to bring people together with the intent to educate, celebrate contributions, and to work towards a future that is inclusive of all people.

 Observances contribute to diversity by serving as a road-map to a better understanding of our history.
 Understanding where we all come from helps us to form respectful relationships that result in new ideas and innovation.

 Most of the observances listed here were established through a number of Congressional efforts, Bills, Public Laws, and Presidential Proclamations.
 Federal agencies are required by law to have Special Emphasis Programs that focus on Hispanic Employment, Federal Women's Program, and People with Disabilities Program.
 Organizations can also add to these observances by creating their own special observance.